Electric vans: the new way to travel

 1. Fiat e-Ducato 79 kWh

-100% Ducato.
-100% electric.
+100 % Ducato.
+100 % electric.
 That's the slogan that introduces this model, showing how Fiat has tried to offer the same features of this iconic model, but in an all-electric version.
-With a volume of up to 17 m³, this van is perfect for vanlifer looking for as much space and comfort as possible.
-But the most impressive feature of the Fiat e-Ducato 79 kWh is its range: with up to 370 km of autonomy, this vehicle is perfect for those who plan to move around and travel often.
-At current petrol prices, the company estimates that customers could save up to €25,000 in 5 years compared with the internal combustion version.
+With a volume of up to 17 m³, this van is perfect for vanlifers looking for as much space and comfort as possible.
+But the most impressive feature of the Fiat e-Ducato 79 kWh is its range: with up to 370 km of autonomy, this vehicle is perfect for those who plan to travel frequently.
+At current petrol prices, the company estimates that customers could save up to €25,000 over 5 years compared with the internal combustion version.

 2. Ford E-Transit

 Second in this category, but just a few points behind the Fiat e-Ducato.
-With its long range of 317 km, the Ford E-Transit gives you plenty of freedom of movement.
-What's more, its volume of 15.1 m³ offers infinite possibilities for customizing the interior, allowing you to build a real little house.
-Recharging is equally impressive: the company claims that the battery can be recharged from 15% to 80% in 35 minutes on fast charge, making it the perfect model for those who don't want to wait for the next adventure!
+With its long range of 317 km, the Ford E-Transit gives you great freedom of movement.
+What's more, its volume of 15.1 m³ offers infinite possibilities for customising the interior, allowing you to build a real little house.
+Recharging is equally impressive: the company claims that the battery can be recharged from 15 % to 80 % in 35 minutes on a fast charge, making it the perfect model for those who don't want to wait for the next adventure!

 3. Fiat E-Scudo 75 kWh

-In third place, we again find a Fiat model.
-The E-Scudo is a medium-sized van, perfect for travelers looking for a more agile vehicle.
-Autonomy is one of its main assets, with 330 km available it will be a faithful ally in your future adventures around the world.
+In third place, we again find a model Fiat.
+E-Scudo is a medium-sized van, perfect for travellers looking for a more agile vehicle.
+Range is one of its main assets, with 330 km available it will be a faithful ally in your future adventures around the world.
 5.3 m³ will be available for your personal layout, enough for a minimalist but complete design.

 4. Volkswagen ID.Buzz Cargo

-This is Volkswagen's latest proposal to meet the growing demand for 100% electric vans.
+This is the latest proposal from Volkswagen100% vans, which is attempting to meet the growing demand for electric 100% vans.
 The range offered by the Volkswagen ID.Buzz Cargo is impressive: 419 km of freedom!
 But that's not the only incredible feature: the charging time is extremely competitive, even for models with a much shorter range.
-The company guarantees a 30-minute charge from 15% to 80% on fast charge.
-It's not yet available, but we'll be able to see it on the market by the end of 2022!
+The company guarantees a 30-minute charge from 15 % to 80 % on a fast charge.
+It's not available yet, but we'll be able to see it on the market by the end of 2022!

 5. Opel Vivaro-e 300

-With the same size as its Fiat E-Scudo cousin (5.3 m³), theOpel Vivaro-e 300 has the same range as the Fiat e-Scudo at 330 km, and a very similar price of €38,635.
-Perfect for those on a budget who still want a mid-size van, theOpel Vivaro-e 300 is also impressive in the context of fast charging: from 20% to 80% in just 25 minutes.
+With the same size as its Fiat E-Scudo cousin (5.3 m³), theOpel Vivaro-e 300 has the same range as the Fiat e-Scudo, with 330 km, and a very similar price of €38,635.
+Perfect for those on a budget who still want a medium-sized van, theOpel Vivaro-e 300 is also impressive in the context of fast charging: from 20% to 80% in just 25 minutes.
 Just enough time for a quick snack and a coffee!

 Lease an electric car